-A candidate's achievement and contribution to scholarship in the applied or clinical sciences should manifest continued involvement and leadership in activities such as those described above.
+For appointment or promotion to the Professor rank, a candidate's achievement and contribution to scholarship in the applied or clinical sciences should manifest continued involvement and leadership in activities such as those described above.

-Methods of Evaluation:
+Method of Evaluation:

 The candidate's creative work must have been disseminated, e.g., in a body of publications, in teaching materials used in other institutions, or in improvements or innovations in professional practice.
 For appointment or promotion to higher levels, there should be evidence that these have been adopted or had an influence elsewhere.